Subhrotechinfo/reactjs-automation-playwright/README.md

 Make sure you have installed all of the following prerequisites on your development machine:

-This project requires Node.js (18 and higher) and NPM.
+This project requires Node.js (18 and higher), NPM and Allure Report.

 [Node](http://nodejs.org/) and [NPM](https://npmjs.org/) are really easy to install.
 To make sure you have them available on your machine,